Gruppe1DevOps/DevOpsG1/Horvath/PT/README.md

 As **Team (Group 1)**, we’ve embarked on a wild journey through the world of CI/CD and E2E test automation—just like a band of aspiring Pokémon Trainers.
 Here’s our final Pokédex entry:

 - **🎯 Pokéball = GitHub Actions**
-  We threw our Pokéballs with a matrix strategy—capturing Chrome, Firefox and Edge in one go!
+  We threw our Pokéballs with a matrix strategy—capturing Chrome and Edge in one go!
 No browser monster can escape our automated workflow.

 - **⚡️ Pikachu-Power = WebdriverIO**
   With electrifying data-driven tests, we’ve zapped through the five evolution stages: